aahei/texera-blog-auto-complete-copy/content/en/blog/real-time-collab-editing/index.md

 </figure>

-In the following sections, I am going to unveil how we made real-time collaborative editing for a GUI-based workflow possible in Texera.
+In the following sections, we are going to unveil how we made real-time collaborative editing for a GUI-based workflow possible in Texera.

 ## Conflict Resolution and CRDT